rlue/ryanlue.com/_posts/2017-04-12-protect-email-from-harvesting-bots.md

 Analysis
 --------

-### Does it work?
+### Does it actually stop spam bots?

 Probably.
 I don’t write these bots, but if I did, I’d definitely go for the low-hanging fruit and not worry too much about building some very sophisticated regular expression to catch outliers.
 These guys deal in _millions_ of emails, so a single address can only be worth so much.
 Sifting through all the outliers couldn’t possibly be worth the effort.

-(It’s probably [totally unnecessary for phone numbers][phn]{:target="_blank"}, though.)
+(And when it comes to phone numbers, [it’s probably totally unnecessary][phn]{:target="_blank"}.)

-### Does it matter?
+### Does it actually stop spam?

 I really don’t know.
 Spammers certainly have other ways of getting email addresses, too.
 Unless you know what all those other ways are and have a plan to protect against them (I sure don’t), the benefit is probably negligible.

+### So isn’t this a job for a spam filter?

+As a user, most definitely.
+Spam filters are very effective when configured properly.

-Of course, as a developer, it’s my responsibility to be a good steward of users’ personal data _even if they themselves are not,_ so if I were to build an app that gave users the option to have their email addresses exposed publicly, I would _never_ pass the buck on this one.
-In practice, there might not be a single good business reason to devote resources to this problem (I mean, who’s going to figure out that _your site_ is the reason they started getting more spam, if they even did at all? and what are the odds you’d actually lose users over it?).
+As a developer, however, it’s my responsibility to be a good steward of users’ personal data _even if they themselves are not,_ so if I were to build an app that gave users the option to have their email addresses exposed publicly, I would _never_ pass the buck on this one.
+In practice, there might not be a single good business reason to devote resources to this problem.
+(I mean, who’s going to figure out that _your site_ is the reason they started getting more spam, if they even did at all? and what are the odds you’d actually lose users over it?)

 But on principle, it’s _someone’s_ responsibility to understand the nuances of this problem, and that person is not your users.

-### Seriously?
-Who even deals with spam anymore?

-Again, I don’t know. _I_ sure don’t.
-While I do still receive about three spam messages a day, it’s a vanishingly rare occurrence that one will make it past Gmail’s spam filter.
-Then again, I’m not the average user, and if you’re reading this blog, neither are you.
+### Seriously, how are we still talking about spam in 2017?

 As seldom as it pops up on our collective radar, the fight against spam is real and ongoing.
 The U.S. Department of Justice made headlines just today after [taking down a major botnet][kel]{:target="_blank"}: